Westport, County Mayo: Religion

+In 2004 during the structural repairs of St. Mary's church the Select Vestry in Holy Trinity were able to offer St Mary's parishioners hospitality.
+Weekday and some weekend Masses were celebrated in Holy Trinity.

 Historically, a Methodist church existed on the Mall and a Presbyterian church on Distillery Road.

 Church records for the 19th century (Church of Ireland, Methodist, Roman Catholic, civil, gravestone inscriptions, etc.) and other historical records for the Westport area are held at the South Mayo Family Research Centre in Ballinrobe and the Clew Bay Heritage Centre at Westport Quay.